databrix-org/demo-databrix.org-yuqiang/README.md

 4. Select **Clone from Github** in the search box

-5. Paste URL into the search box and Select the Repo
+5. Paste URL into the search box and Select the Repo showed.

-6. Clone it into a directory, where you want to store these scripts
+9. Clone it into a directory, where you want to store these scripts

 ## Step 2: Install packages